 Every four years handball is part of the Olympic Games and every two years – at least since 1993 when the cycle was changed – handball has its own world championship event.

 Since handball rejoined the Olympic Games program in its indoor guise in 1972, teams representing countries that no longer exist have enjoyed the most success.
 Yugoslavia won gold twice (1972 and 1984), the Soviet Union triumphed three times (1976, 1988 and 1992) and East Germany prevailed in 1980.
 France has won the last two Olympic Games titles and only one side from outside Europe has won a medal.
 South Korea crashed the European party in 1988 when it delighted its home supporters by picking up the silver medal.

-There are several international club handball tournaments, the pick of which is the European Handball Federation-run Champions League that has more than 50 years of history.
+There are several international club handball tournaments, the pick of which is the European Handball Federation-run Champions League which has more than 50 years of history.
 Barcelona has won the competition eight times, including five seasons on the bounce in the 1990s and 2000s.

-The United Kingdom has not been bitten by the handball bug – as far as most Britons are concerned, handball is something that results in a free kick or penalty in football – but it is a very big deal in most continental Europe countries.
+The United Kingdom has not been bitten by the handball betting bug – as far as most Britons are concerned, handball is something that results in a free kick or penalty in football – but it is a very big deal in most continental Europe countries.